-Bridging the Gap (BTG) is a community-based program that provides support to 16 – 24 year olds who struggle with mental health concerns (self- identified or diagnosed), and who experience barriers that impact their ability to be successful in important areas of their life.
-Individuals who we support, often feel isolated and may lack the resources to work toward their goals.
+Bridging the Gap (BTG) is a community-based program that provides support to 16 – 24 year olds who struggle with mental health concerns (self-identified or diagnosed), and who experience barriers that impact important areas of their life.
+The individuals we support, often feel isolated and may lack the resources to work toward their goals.

 Individuals served by Bridging the Gap:

 Note: For those who require immediate stabilization or a more intensive intervention, the program will look to explore service options that are more appropriate to their level of need.